sr2-sabi/Sabrina-Rodriguez-Portfolio/visualizing-government-debt.md

 ## Design Decisions and Trade-offs
 - **Color hierarchy:** muted gray for context and bold color for focus.
 This helps viewers distinguish the outliers instantly.
-- **Benchmarking:** the dashed line provides a fixed comparison that shows how extreme the top countries are compared to the global mean.
+- **Benchmarking:** The dashed line provides a fixed comparison that shows how extreme the top countries are compared to the global mean.
 - **Simplicity:** removing animation and dynamic ranking made the chart easier to read and understand.
 - **Trade-off:** single-year spikes are less visible than in the heatmap, but the final view better highlights long-term debt patterns.